MicrosoftDocs/cpp-docs/docs/cpp/how-to-create-and-use-unique-ptr-instances.md

  ![Moving the ownership of a unique&#95;ptr](../cpp/media/unique_ptr.png "unique_ptr")

  `unique_ptr` is defined in the `<memory>` header in the C++ Standard Library.
-It is exactly is efficient as a raw pointer and can be used in C++ Standard Library containers.
+It is exactly as efficient as a raw pointer and can be used in C++ Standard Library containers.
 The addition of `unique_ptr` instances to C++ Standard Library containers is efficient because the move constructor of the `unique_ptr` eliminates the need for a copy operation.

 ## Example
  The following example shows how to create `unique_ptr` instances and pass them between functions.